Pelican-Elegant/elegant/documentation/content/Extra Customization/customize-elegant.md

 project.
 Do not edit template files, JavaScript code and style sheets.
 This practice will make upgrading Elegant fuss free process.

-Instead use following recommended ways.
+Instead see the guides in ["Extra Customization" category](categories.html#extra-customization-ref).